MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/in-meeting-notification-for-meeting.md

 ## Targeted in-meeting notification

-Targeted in-meeting notification allows apps to send notifications to specific participants in a meeting.
+Targeted in-meeting notification allows apps to send notifications to specific participants on a meeting stage.
 The notifications are private and are sent only to specific or targeted participants.
 Targeted in-meeting notification helps to enhance meeting experience and develop user engagement activities in Teams meetings.

 > [!NOTE]
 > Targeted in-meeting notification is supported for scheduled meetings, instant meeting (Meet now), one-on-one calls, and group calls.